catiegrasse/independent-study/finalPaperDraft.md

  | Readmission | 3.66% | 0.00% | 0.7828|5.80% | 0.00% | 0.8041|
  | Unplanned Readmission | 3.66% | 0.00% | 0.7828|4.83% | 0.00% | 0.8218|

+In the inpatient setting, patients with congestive heart failure (CGF) had a statistically significant higher incidence of postoperative pneumonia (100% vs 3.83%, p < 0.05) and postoperative reintubation (100% vs 1.93%, p < 0.05).
+However, only a small sample (N = 1) of patients had congestive heart failure and were in the inpatient setting.

 | | Outpatient Non-Disseminated Cancer (N = 356) | Outpatient Disseminated Cancer (N = 1) | p-value | Inpatient Non-Disseminated Cancer (N = 195) | Inpatient Disseminated Cancer (N = 13) | p-value |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |